Who is the South Norwood Community Festival (SNCF)?

 Can I bring my dog or bicycle to the festival?

-Bicycles and Dogs will not be allowed in the park on the day of the festival.
-Unfortunately this is due to licensing restrictions.
+You cannot cycle within the park and dogs will not be allowed in the park on the day of the festival.
+This is unfortunately due to licensing restrictions.
 This excludes guide and service dogs who are registered as such.

 Are there parking restrictions?